MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │  3 │
     =#

-It's possible to use aggregates within a plural pipeline.
+It's possible to use aggregates within a plural query.
 In this example, as the outer `OneTo` goes from `1` to `3`, the `Sum` aggregate would calculate its output from `OneTo(1)`, `OneTo(2)` and `OneTo(3)`.